 When Stanley was twenty a therapist suggested they go away alone, camping, a cruise, anything far from the environment so that nothing around them would be charged and they would have private time.

 Ty Williams booked tickets on a cruise to Hawaii.
 He and Stanley flew to California, boarded the ship.
-Once the ship at sea, Stanley decided to go on a walk about to get lost and make his father suffer.
+Once the ship at sea, Stanley went on a walk about to get lost and make his father suffer.

-He was Gay but he wasn’t like Stanley.
+Meeting him, Ty found he wasn’t anything like Stanley.
 He was a nice, loving young man, with impeccable manners and charming presentation, who went off to give his mother private time.

-While Stanley wandered around the ship, Ty and Joyce had deep conversations.
-It was at this time, on another deck, Eric met Stanley and they hit it off as well.
+Ty and Joyce had deep conversations and on another deck, Eric met Stanley.
+They hit it off as well.

-Stanley did not know his father had already met Eric and his mother.
-When he saw Eric it was a tool to torment his father.
-He would be all over Eric so that every one would know he was gay.
+Stan did not know his father had met Eric, nor did he care about Eric.
+Getting involved with Eric was a tool to torment his father.
+Stan was all over Eric so that every one would know he was gay.